pineoc/cocos-docs/editors_and_tools/creator-chapters/basics/editor-panels/scene.md

 ### Move transform tool

-**Move transform tool** is the tranform tool default in activated state when opening the editor.
+**Move transform tool** is the transform tool default in activated state when opening the editor.
 This tool can be activated by clicking the first button on top left corner of main window's tool bar.

 ![move button](scene/move_button.png)